-Being in the cockpit of an aircraft it goes without saying that you will be surrounded by noise.
+Being in the cockpit of an aircraft, especially general aviation aircraft, it goes without saying that you will be surrounded by noise.
 It is therefore that the headphones with active noise reduction technology make such a difference in your comfort and the flight experience.

 Personally, I wear Bose noise-cancelling headphones even when I’m just a passenger flying on a commercial airliner.
 When you have used one of these headsets once, you will never want to back to regular headsets anymore.
 They make the flight experience so much more pleasant, I can’t imagine flying without them.